Marta Rădulescu: Debut

-Though Rădulescu was already writing prose, she was apprehensive about sending it to be published in magazine.
+Rădulescu was already writing down prose, but was apprehensive about sending it to be published in magazine.
 As she explained, she was reading in Adevărul Literar și Artistic scathing reviews of other aspiring novelists, penned by Mihail Sevastos.
 Her mind was then made up to only publish "all in one go, as a volume."
 As recalled in 1988 by Horia Stanca, Magda entered Cluj's literary scene in 1930, when, chaperoned by her father, she attended literary parties hosted by physician Victor Papilian.
 It was here that she read from her sketches—published in 1931 as the volume Clasa VII A ("Grade 7th A").
-It was followed the same year by Mărgele de măceș ("Dog-rose Beads")—vacation stories and verses which critics have deemed mediocre.
-Marta also persevered as a poet, publishing new verse in Societatea de Mâine and Hyperion.
+According to critic Pavel Dan, it was "not a good book", but "promising"; another reviewer, Perpessicius, viewed her as noting "with humor, a humor often filtered through venom, a crooked and obsessive world, that of schoolmarms".
+He also argued that Rădulescu was heavily indebted to the young adult literature put out by Ionel Teodoreanu.

-Rădulescu's first publishing contract was with Scrisul Românesc of Craiova, a company that, in her own definition, was not one of national relevance, making it "sheer luck [that] I enjoyed such success as other debuting authors never had."
-Clasa VII A was a best-seller, going through three successive editions.
-According to critic Pavel Dan, it was "not a good book", but "promising".
 The stories were also at the center of a scandal involving both the young writer and her father.
 Since they made no effort to disguise facts from life, and satirized living people using their real names, critics readily claimed that her father had ghostwritten them: during the late 1920s, as a contributor to Cuvântul, Dan Rădulescu had campaigned for reform in public education.
 Some found the work to be a distasteful act of revenge.
 Responding to such claims in Societatea de Mâine, Ion Clopoțel argued that Clasa VII A was rather a call for "betterment", "a protest against the lackadaisical nature of some classes being taught, and against some purposefully disengaged attitudes."
+Marta herself noted that she had been disgusted by her time in high school—though she had loved most areas of study, she could not bear the "dogmatic" way of teaching them.
+Clasa VII A was her "liberation from a nightmare."
 The modernist doyen Eugen Lovinescu noted the work for its "irreverent rebelliousness" which "gave harmless satisfaction to an entire generation of youth oppressed by their schooling."